VR-API-Integration/file-api-integration-examples/powershell/VismaDeveloperPortal/download/README.md

 <br/>

 **`AuthenticationTokenApiBaseUrl`**
-> Authorization token API base URL.
+> Authentication token API base URL.
 >
 > It should be set to **https://connect.visma.com/connect**